terbium-lang/standard/spec.md

 #### Loop statements

 A `while true` loop can either run infinitely or break.
-If a `while true` loop is ever exited, it has diverged through a `break` statement.
+If a `while true` loop is ever exited, it has converged through a `break` statement.
 In this manner, `while true` loops do _not_ need an `else` block, since it will never be called.

 A special case for this scenario would be inconsistent -- should it be resolved syntactially?
 Analytically?
 At runtime?
 Because of this, a more explicit type of loop is provided, inspired by the Rust Programming Language, the `loop`...loop: